nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 class PassThruStage(PassThruTypeMixin, SinglePortStage):
 ```

-There are four methods that need to be defined in our new subclass to implement the stage interface: `name`, `accepted_types`, `supports_cpp_node`, and `_build_single`.
+There are four methods that need to be defined in our new subclass to implement the stage interface: `name`, `accepted_types`, `compute_schema`, `supports_cpp_node`, and `_build_single`.
 In practice, it is often necessary to define at least one more method which will perform the actual work of the stage; by convention, this method is typically named `on_data`, which we will define in our examples.

 `name` is a property method; it should return a user-friendly name for the stage.
 Currently, this property is only used for debugging purposes, and there are no requirements on the content or format of the name.
 However by convention the string returned by this method should be the same as the string passed to the `register_stage` decorator.
 ```python